The Institute is a democratic membership organisation and is governed by its Royal Charter and by-laws.

-- Committees: delegated authority from the Board to assess applications for accreditation or to to support the Board of Directors in delivering its strategy for equality, diversity and inclusion
+- Committees: with delegated authority from the Board to assess applications for accreditation or to to support the Board of Directors in delivering its strategy for equality, diversity and inclusion

-CIfA has a Conflict of interest policy (PDF file) and members of the Board of Directors and Advisory Council are asked, on an annual basis, to declare their interests, or the interests of an employer, associate, family member or close personal contact.
+CIfA has a Conflict of interest policy (PDF) and members of the Board of Directors and Advisory Council are asked, on an annual basis, to declare their interests, or the interests of an employer, associate, family member or close personal contact.
 These should include perceived as well as actual conflicts of interest.
 Details of conflicts of interest are kept on a central Register and full details can be found on the online Register (PDF file) for those that have agreed to share this information.